Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Simulations

-Simulations were implemented in Python version 3.5.1 (\texttt{python.org}) using NumPy version 1.11 (\texttt{numpy.org}), NetworkX version 1.11 (\texttt{networkx.github.io}), and the module \texttt{transtat\_models} version 0.1.1 (available at \texttt{github.com/ekenah/transtat\_models}).
-Statistical analysis was conducted in \texttt{R} version 3.3 (\texttt{r-project.org}) using \texttt{transtat} version 0.2.6 (available at \texttt{github.com/ekenah/transtat}).
-The \texttt{transtat} package allows pairwise AFT models to be specified using standard \texttt{R} model syntax and provides Wald and likelihood ratio confidence intervals for coefficient estimates.
+The epidemic simulations were conducted at the Ohio Supercomputer Center (\url{osc.edu}) using Python version 3.9.12 with SciPy version 1.7.3 (\url{scipy.org}), NetworkX version 2.7.1 (\url{networkx.org}), and pandas version 1.4.2 (\url{pandas.pydata.org}).
+The Python simulations use a network-based epidemic simulation script called transtat\_models version 0.2.0 (\url{github.com/ekenah/transtat_models}).
+The analysis of data from each simulated epidemic was done using $\mathtt{R}$ version 4.3.1 (\url{cran.r-project.org}) with the packages survival version 3.5-5 and reticulate version 1.31.
+The pairwise AFT models in $\mathtt{R}$ are implemented in the package TranStat version 0.3.7 (\url{github.com/ekenah/TranStat}), which allows pairwise AFT models to be specified using standard $\mathtt{R}$ model syntax.
 All of these software packages are free and open-source.
-Simulation code in Python code and \texttt{R} code for the analysis of each simulation is available in the Supplementary Material.
+The Python and $\mathtt{R}$ code for the simulations, the simulation data, and the $\mathtt{R}$ code for the simulation data analysis are available in the Supplementary Material.